-Where the path meets the bottom of the valley, turn left to Delmerend Lane.
+Where the path meets the bottom of the valley, turn left into the bridleway; it will come out in Delmerend Lane.
 This bridleway can be very muddy at times.

 At Friar's Wash, beside the M1 junction complex, bear left at the gate to ascend the slope to a wood.
-At the top there are fine views over the valley, east and north across Friar's Wash 3.
+At the top there are fine views over the valley, east and north across Friar's Wash 1.
 Turn right and follow the edge of the wood until, passing between two gardens, you emerge at the top of Chequers Hill.
 Turn left and return to the village centre 1 along Singlets Lane.